Skip to main content

 However, the early 1900s brought the invention of factory ships, which processed whales aboard the vessels.
 This new technology allowed intensive hunting on gray whales once again.
 Their population decreased dramatically to approximately fewer than 2,000 individuals.

 Protection finally came in 1946 through an international agreement to stop hunting gray whales.
-Since then, the population has grown to 26,000, similar to what it was before modern-day whaling, which resulted in gray whales becoming one of only two species to ever be removed from the Endangered Species List.
+In 1994, recovery efforts resulted in eastern North Pacific gray whales becoming one of only two species to ever be removed from the Endangered Species List.
+And in 2016, the population was estimated to be nearly 27,000, similar to what it was before modern-day whaling.

 Unfortunately, the Western stock is on the brink of extinction with only 100 to 150 individuals left today.
 Another group of gray whales once lived in the North Atlantic Ocean but became extinct in the 17th century due to hunting.